 On your Uganda tour, the Galagos in Kibale National Park are spotted during night forest walks in the Kanyanchu region.

 Note: Bushbabies mainly hunt at night.
 They spend the day sleeping in tree hollows and thick vegetation.
 However, comes out after sunset around 7-8 pm to feed basically on insects though, fruits are eaten too.

-The huge saucer-like eyes and bat-like ears of Bushbabies enable them to hunt at the night.
+The huge saucer-like eyes and bat-like ears of Bushbabies in Kibale enable them to hunt at the night.
 Their eyes enable them to see in the low light while their ears ease tracking of flying insects in the air.

 Bushbabies are amazing unmistakable primates while on your safari Uganda tour in Kibale National Park.

 They hold soft woolly fur that’s grey, brown, or reddish to yellowish brown.
 However, the most prominent feature of the Galago is its amazing big saucer-like eyes that give it good night vision.